sharkdp/bat/README.md

 ### Garbled output

-If an input file contains color codes or other ANSI escape sequences, `bat` will have problems performing syntax highlighting and text wrapping, and thus the output can become garbled.
+If an input file contains color codes or other ANSI escape sequences or control characters, `bat` will have problems performing syntax highlighting and text wrapping, and thus the output can become garbled.
 When displaying such files it is recommended to disable both syntax highlighting and wrapping by passing the `--color=never --wrap=never` options to `bat`.